The Go-Between (1971 film): Financing

 Eventually John Heyman managed to get financing from EMI Films, where Bryan Forbes agreed to pay £75,000 for the script.
 Nat Cohen at EMI also took credit for developing the film.
-Bernard Delfont claims "for some reason the treatment came to me initially and I passed it on to Bruan with a heartfelt recommendation to give it priority.
+Bernard Delfont claims "for some reason the treatment came to me initially and I passed it on to Bryan with a heartfelt recommendation to give it priority.

 The film was a co-production by EMI and MGM.
 Losey budgeted the film for $2.4 million but had to make it for $1.2 million; he did this by cutting the shooting schedule by a month and working for a percentage of the profits instead of a fee.

 In July 1970, MGM-EMI announced it would make the film as part of four co-productions; the others were Get Carter (1971), The Boy Friend (1971) and The Last Run (1971) directed by John Boorman.

 Filming

 Filming started in August 1970.
 The film was shot at Melton Constable Hall, the village of Heydon, and Norwich in Norfolk.
+The parish church, the churchyard, and the cottage where the older Marian lives are in Heydon, but the sports field used for the cricket match is in nearby Thornage.
 Filming was completed that November.

 Pinter was on set during filming.
 Losey said the making of the film was one of the happier in his career.
 Dominic Guard struggled with a stammer that made his delivering his lines impossible at times and that caused him to develop nervous tics.
 Losey dealt with this problem by coaching Guard and telling him he had faith in him, but in "a rather brutal way" by telling him to stop whenever Guard was using a tic or stammer.